-Ulli produces his wines on the steep hills of the Mosel area in Germany, with some spectacular views.
-Which is not easy, because some vineyards are so steep that it takes a lot of labour and money to produce wines here.
-Due to this reason, much of the vineyards around the Mosel area have been abandoned for decades and weeds and trees have taken over the plots.
+Philip Lardot, (Dutch!) produces his wines on the steep hills of the Moselle region in Germany, with spectacular views.
+That is not easy, because most vineyards are so steep that it takes a lot of labor and money to produce wines here.
+For this reason, many of the vineyards around the Moselle have been abandoned for decades and weeds and trees have taken over the plots.

-Ulli has help in the winery from Philip Lardot, a young, Dutch/Finnish winemaker.
-After working several years around the world, New Zealand, Australia and France, he decided to start looking for a place to stay and make wine.
-His mind was set on Loire, but after doing another harvest in Mosel at Clemens Busch he fell in love with this area.
-So he convinced his girlfriend to move to Germany.
-After half a year he met Ulli Stein, a 70 year old winemaker that owns several very old and steep vineyards all over the area.
-Luckily, Ulli was looking for an apprentice, a helpful winemaker that someday would be able to take over his precious winery.
-And so it began.
+Philip Lardot, a young Dutch/Finnish winemaker.
+After several years working all over the world, New Zealand, Australia and France, he decided to look for a place to stay and make wine.
+His thoughts were focused on the Loire, but after another harvest in the Moselle with Clemens Busch, Lardot fell in love with this area.
+After six months he met Ulli Stein, who was looking for an apprentice, a helpful winemaker who could one day take over his precious winery.
+And so it started.

 Philip now owns his own plots of vines in the area, producing Pinot Noir, 4 different Rieslings, Pinot Gris with skin contact and Muller Thurgau.
 And he doesn't sit still, last year he managed quite a few vineyards recovered so the future looks bright!